hpe-storage/scod/docs/partners/vmware/index.md

 ### Feature Comparison

 Volume parameters available to the vSphere Container Storage Plug-in will be dependent upon options exposed through the vSphere SPBM and may not include all volume features available.
-Please refer to the [HPE Primera: VMware ESXi Implementation Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00001341en_us&docLocale=en_US&page=index.html) (includes HPE Alletra Storage MP, Alletra 9000 and 3PAR) or [VMware vSphere Virtual Volumes on HPE Nimble Storage Implementation Guide](https://www.hpe.com/psnow/doc/a00044881enw) (includes HPE Alletra 5000/6000 and dHCI) for list of available features.
+Please refer to the [HPE Primera: VMware ESXi Implementation Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00001341en_us&docLocale=en_US&page=index.html) (includes HPE Alletra Storage MP B10000, Alletra 9000 and 3PAR) or [VMware vSphere Virtual Volumes on HPE Nimble Storage Implementation Guide](https://www.hpe.com/psnow/doc/a00044881enw) (includes HPE Alletra 5000/6000 and dHCI) for list of available features.

 For a list of available volume parameters in the HPE CSI Driver for Kubernetes, refer to the respective [CSP](../../container_storage_provider/index.md).